shawna-p/mysterious-messenger/index.md

 ## Getting Started

 * If you want to run this code, you will need to download the Ren'Py engine: [https://www.renpy.org/](https://www.renpy.org/)
-* As of 2019-2-14 (the time of this update) the version of Ren'Py used is 7.3.5.606
+* As of 2019-12-28 (the time of this update) the version of Ren'Py used is 7.3.5.606
-* In the Ren'Py launcher, start a new project (you can call it whatever you like).
-If you are prompted for dimensions, select Custom and use `750x1334`.
-Accent and Background colour don't matter
+* Download or clone the repository into your Ren'Py Projects Directory and unzip it into its own folder.
+If you don't know what it is, you can change it from the Ren'Py launcher via `preferences -> Projects Directory`.
-* Go to the /game folder of the project you just created and delete the existing `.rpy` files, then place the provided `.rpy` files in there.
+* Refresh your Projects list and you should see `mysterious-messenger` listed
-* Save the Script Generator spreadsheet somewhere you can find them later
+* Save the Script Generator spreadsheet somewhere you can find it later
 * **The images and sound files used in this project are not included in the repository.
 Please contact me directly if you would like to request the assets for personal use.**